lacerbi/bamb2022-model-fitting/README.md

 - **Introduction to Optimization for Statistical Model fitting:** [slides](acerbi-optimization-BAMB-sep2022.pdf), [code](bamb2022_optimization_tutorial.m).
 - **Introduction to Bayesian Inference for Statistical Model fitting:** [slides](acerbi-bayes-BAMB-sep2022.pdf), [code](bamb2022_bayes_tutorial.m).

+### Toolboxes

+The tutorials use the following open-source toolboxes.
+For your convenience, they are already included in this repo:
+- *Bayesian Adaptive Direct Search* (BADS) optimization algorithm: https://github.com/lacerbi/bads
+- *Variational Bayesian Monte Carlo* (VBMC) inference algorithm: https://github.com/lacerbi/vbmc

 ### License

 Unless stated otherwise, the material in this repo is released under the [MIT License](LICENSE).